Santa Maria Nuova ER a ‘War Zone’

-The doctors and nurses grow frustrated while 50 –year old coked out and young alcoholic patients reappear in the waiting room.
-The staff no longer consider these people as real emergencies, but those who have decided to waste their life.
+The doctors and nurses grow frustrated while 50–year-olds coked out and young patients who continually abuse alcohol reappear in the waiting room.
+These people are no longer considered as real emergencies, but those who have decided to waste their life.

 A few nights a week, volunteers from a non-profit drug rehabilitation center come to assist handling the patients.
-The doctors and nurses are left understaffed when the volunteers can’t help.
+The hospital is left understaffed when the volunteers can’t help.

-Rather than serving the sick or those in need, the doctors and nurses feel that beds, stretchers and public resources are being squandered on the wrong people.
-Instead feeling like they have saved someone, Personnel feel as if they are working in vain knowing that the same patients will return after once again choosing to drink or take the drug of their choice.
+Are beds, stretchers and public resources are being squandered?
+Are personnel are working in vain knowing that the same patients will return after once again after choosing to drink or take the drug of their choice.

 To read more in Italian see, Florence’s La Repubblica news site. (deanna carbone)